privacyidea/privacyidea/doc/configuration/caconnectors.rst

 **CA certificate**

-This is the location of the file, that contains the CA certificate, that issued the CA worker servider certificate.
+This is the location of the file, that contains the CA certificate, that issued the CA worker server certificate.
 This file is located on the privacyIDEA server in PEM format.

 **Client certificate**

-This is the file locateion of the certificate that privacyIDEA uses to authenticate against the CA worker.
+This is the file location of the certificate that privacyIDEA uses to authenticate against the CA worker.
-It is PEM format.
+It is in PEM format.

 .. note:: The subject of this certificate must match the name of the privacyIDEA server as seen by the CA worker.
 It is a good idea to request the client certificate from the